MichelKrispin/PyOnionRouter/README.md

 Written as part of the Advanced Internet Computing Lab, SoSe 2022, held at [TUHH](https://www.tuhh.de/ide/homepage.html).

+A Go version of this onion router which runs only locally (and has slightly different directory node communication) can be found [here](https://github.com/MichelKrispin/GoOnionRouter).

 ## Overview

 - Get the project up and running -> [Look here](#up-and-running)